octk/open-cue-tool-kit/README.md

 # Deploying cuecannon to lamdera platform
-1) Make lamdera app with "your deployment name"
+1) Make new lamdera app
-2) Set the env vars
-3) Make a new directory with same name
-4) `lamdera init` and `lamdera deploy` for initial app.
-5) Copy and commit src, app, and elm.json from this repo.
+2) Clone cuecannon repository
+3) Add ENV params to lamdera (canon url)
+4) Copy and past Lamdera git URL in repo to add remote
-6) `lamdera deploy`
+5) `lamdera deploy`

-# If issues
+# Dev tips
-Migrate with `ModelUnchanged` and `MsgOldValueIgnored`
+When you don't care about data on a migration, use `ModelUnchanged` and `MsgOldValueIgnored`.